Electrical Technology Course Descriptions

 control schemes/circuits.
 Prerequisites: ELEC 162 and ELEC168

-Advanced Motor and Drive Controls
+ELEC 263 Advanced Motor and Drive Controls (4 credits)

 This course presents principles and industry standards relating to the design and installation of advanced industrial motor and drive control circuits.
 Additionally, the theory and operational characteristics of starting/ stopping and motor speed control are covered.
 Topics include reduced voltage starting techniques, motor speed control, and AC/DC drive controls.
 A laboratory component provides students with the opportunity to design, to install, and to operate various motor control schemes/circuits, as well as opportunities to troubleshoot faulted circuits.